Auckland software company My Tours sells to New York rival

 Barnes said he'll look to pay it forward and re-invest some of his sale money in the local ecosystem.
 But don't bombard him with your pitches just yet.
 He says for the immediate future he'll be knuckling down and concentrating on making his new role work.

 My Tours was founded in 2009.
 Barnes said up until the OnCell deal, it had been bootstrapped up all the way.
 (Taxpayer-funded multi-million Callaghan Growth Grants often clouded the picture when an NZ tech is sold offshore.
-In My Tours' case, it has only had a Callaghan Project Grant - a smaller support programme that runs to support in the tens of thousands.)
+In My Tours' case, it has only had a Callaghan Project Grant - a smaller support programme that typically runs to a few thousand dollars; in My Tours' case it was one $5000 grant.)

 Last year, My Tours bought two competitors, the US-based STQRY, which numbered the Walt Disney Family Museum and several Smithsonian properties among its clients, and Dutch outfit 7scenes, whose customers included Amnesty International.